HazratMaghaz/Python-Clinic-App/README.md

 Because everything currently lives in a single Python file, it's ideal for learning or rapid prototyping.
 You can later modularize into packages (e.g. `patients/`, `appointments/`, `storage/`).

-> NOTE: Adjust the description below to reflect the actual functionality implemented in `Maazo_clinic.py`.

 ---